How Can Facial Paralysis Patients Express Facial Emotions?

 - Horizontal wrinkles appear on the forehead

 The ability to identify a facial expression in a family member, friend, or colleague can help patients socialize in spite of their facial paralysis symptoms.
-Over time, a facial paralysis patient can become well-equipped to recognize the emotions associated with facial expressions.
-The patient can also further reduce the impact of facial paralysis on their emotional well being.
+Over time, a facial paralysis patient can become well-equipped to recognize the emotions associated with facial expressions as well as learn different ways to convey their own emotions.
+As the patient implements these learned ways to identify and communicate emotions, it can become possible for them to reduce the impact of facial paralysis on their emotional wellbeing.

 1. Learn About All Aspects of Facial Paralysis

 Facial paralysis is complex, and it can affect people in a variety of ways.
 But, a stigma persists surrounding facial paralysis that impacts the wellbeing of facial paralysis patients, their families, their friends, and others.